What is MSP Recruitment | MSP FAQ (frequently asked questions)

 To create internal support for an MSP solution it is key to set up a multidisciplinary steer-co / team, including HR, Procurement, as well as line management from the teams which hire the most temporary resource during the tender phase.
 This project team ensures the most important perspectives are taken into consideration, and your key stakeholders are in agreement before the solution is chosen.
 Support, clear and unambiguous communications are essential for a sustainable outsourcing solution.
-For more information on how to build your business case read our guide.

 With a Master Vendor model, a single supplier is used for managing and completing your temporary and non-permanent external hiring needs.
 With a Neutral Vendor MSP your solutions provider will manage several agencies for filling your requisitions.
 The Hybrid MSP is a combination of the Master Vendor and Neutral Vendor MSP model; typically this will see different approaches based on the region, function and business unit.
-To discover which model is right for you read our guide.